COSC3020/isomorphism-nodes-regtoga/README.md

 My answers:

-well two graphs cant be one-to-one if there is a Vertice missing from one of the sets. i believe that we need to prove that $V_1 <= V_2$ and $V_2 <= V_1$ for the graphs to be both 1-1 and Onto meaning:
+well the mappings of two graphs cant be one-to-one if there is a Vertice missing from one of the sets. i believe that we need to prove that $V_1 <= V_2$ and $V_2 <= V_1$ for the mappings to be both 1-1 and Onto meaning:

 let:
 num_v_in_G1 = $G_1$.numVerticies()